nhab/WpfMvvmTree/README.md

 # Wpf Mvvm Tree view
-The hello world,getting started project to show a WPF TreeView Binding into a Hierartial data of a ViewModel
+A hello world, getting started project to show a WPF TreeView Binding into a hierarchical data of a ViewModel